OLProtocol/docs-en/OrdX/instruct.md

 2. The op must be mint.
 3. The tick must have been deployed.
 4. The amt must be less than or equal to the "lim" specified in the deploy instruction.
-5. If the "n" rule is specified in the deploy instruction: The number of satoshis required for this mint must be at least "n".
-In other words, the number of bound utxos must be greater than or equal to "n".
+5. If the "selfmint" rule is specified in the deploy instruction: Only the address holding the ticker can mint (parent-child inscription).
 6. If the "block" rule is specified in the deploy instruction: The block height for this mint must be within the specified range.
 7. If the "attr" rule is specified in the deploy instruction: The satoshi parameter must be provided during minting, and the satoshi must pass the checks based on the attributes specified in "attr":
    - If the "rar" attribute is present: Check if the satoshi belongs to this rarity.
    - If the "trz" attribute is present: Check if the satoshi's serial number has enough trailing zeros.
-   - If the "cn" attribute is present: Check if there are enough consecutive numbered satoshis starting from the provided satoshi.

 If any of the above rules are not met, minting is not allowed.
 Even if a tool tries to force a mint, ordx's indexer will consider it invalid.
 Wallets can independently verify each token using the indexer of the Ordinals protocol and the data from the Deploy instruction.